l-mccarthy/IntroToIM/midtermProject/journal.md

 * Resetting/creating a new level.
 * Keeping track of score.
 * Finding a way to restart the game without closing and restarting the program.
+* Implementing a starting screen with instructions and maybe a "Press [Enter] to try again" screen.
 * Creating the moving cars.
 * Have any collision with a car end the game.